rzelazko/lime-tracker/README.md

 ## TODO

-- Add period tracking
-  - Add period to the report
+- Add user profile management
 - Add gender information - and show / hide period tracking option
 - Add reset passoword
-- Add user profile management
 - Add chart to show seizures by hour
 - Add chart to compare seizures in the same month for previous year (only if the are enough data)
 - Dashboard in case of no medicaments place link or button to add some